Test Complete

 The skeletal system has the most externally obvious signs of injury but also has the greatest number of areas to inspect.
 As such, it is beneficial to use a standardized approach that you can apply to every patient.
 These vital steps are to question, inspect, palpate, and re-assess.

-• INSPECT: Visually inspect the entire neck, ribcage, spine, and both clavicles.
-Watching for signs of injury such as abnormal movement, guarding, bruising, bleeding, and asymmetry.
-It is important to inspect all skin surfaces to look for hidden injuries, then turn a detailed focus to the abnormal areas brought up in the question step.
+INSPECT: Inspect the entire neck, ribcage, spine, and clavicles, looking for signs of injury such as abnormal movement, guarding, bruising, bleeding, and asymmetry.
+It is important to inspect all skin surfaces to look for hidden injuries, then focus on the abnormal areas brought up in the question step.

-• PALPATE: Gentle pressure should be applied to all areas that are identified as abnormal in the previous two steps.
-The purpose of this is to assess for severity of underlying fractures.
+PALPATE: Gentle pressure should be applied to all areas identified as abnormal in the previous two steps to assess the severity of underlying fractures.
 This takes on special importance in the rib cage.
-Areas of suspected trauma in the ribcage that give way to gentle pressure may indicate a "compound fracture" which predisposes patients to flail chest.
-Always palpate the sternum, as sternal fracture implies a high energy mechanism of injury.
+Areas of suspected trauma in the ribcage that give way to gentle pressure may indicate a "compound fracture," which predisposes patients to flail chest.
+Always palpate the sternum, as sternal fracture implies a high-energy mechanism of injury.

-• RE-ASSESS: The status of a patient with injuries to any of the vital organs, blood vessels, or airway structures can change minute to minute.
+RE-ASSESS: The status of a patient with injuries to any vital organs, blood vessels, or airway structures can change from minute to minute.
 Since all of these vital structures are contained within the chest, chest trauma patients have a significant risk of sudden decompensation.
 Regularly repeat questioning, inspection, and palpation at regular intervals or if patient status suddenly changes.

 Chest Trauma Assessment of the Pulmonary, Cardiac, and Vascular Systems

-Due to the close association between the pulmonary, cardiac, and vascular systems, they are assessed together; using many of the same techniques to elicit signs and symptoms.
-Each of these systems is vital in ensuring the delivery of oxygen to the cells and/or the acquisition of said oxygen from the environment.
+Due to the close association between the pulmonary, cardiac, and vascular systems, they are assessed together, using many of the same techniques to elicit signs and symptoms.
+Each system ensures that the body obtains oxygen from the environment and delivers oxygen to the cells.

-Due to the difficulties in localizing the symptoms of injury to a single organ system, suspected injury to any one of the above should prompt the investigation of all.
-The symptoms of damage to one of these systems commonly include altered mental status, shortness of breath, pain, and alterations in vital signs.
-This next section will describe the changes in vital signs and physical exam findings that should prompt concern for the above body systems.
+Because the symptoms of injury can overlap across these systems, an injury suspected in one should prompt an investigation of all.
+Common symptoms of damage to these systems include altered mental status, shortness of breath, pain, and changes in vital signs.
+The following section describes vital sign changes and physical exam findings that should raise concern for these systems.

 VITAL SIGNS

-• BLOOD PRESSURE: The body has many mechanisms to maintain a healthy blood pressure.
-The body can increase the cardiac output or the constriction of the blood vessels extremely rapidly, this is why hypotension is a very late sign of severe hemorrhage.
-Sudden hypotension very shortly after trauma points to damage to a large blood vessel and probably high volume internal/external bleeding.
-Instant hypotension combined with neurological dysfunction points to nerve damage preventing blood vessel constriction.
+BLOOD PRESSURE: The body has many mechanisms to maintain healthy blood pressure.
+The body can increase the cardiac output or the constriction of the blood vessels extremely rapidly, which is why hypotension is a very late sign of severe hemorrhage.
+Sudden hypotension very shortly after trauma points to damage to a large blood vessel and probably high-volume internal/external bleeding.
+Instant hypotension combined with neurological dysfunction points to nerve damage, preventing blood vessel constriction.

-• RESPIRATORY RATE: The respiratory rate is one of the first signs that something is wrong with any of the above-listed systems.
-As with heart rate, the fight-or-flight reflex can increase the respiratory rate, but sudden changes outside of the trauma window should prompt alarm.
-A decrease in breathing rate can be associated with nerve damage or brain damage; while rapid breaths are oft due to fractures of the rib cage preventing deep breaths, or air-hunger due to low levels of oxygen reaching the cells.
+- RESPIRATORY RATE: The respiratory rate is one of the first signs that something is wrong with any of the above-listed systems.
+As with heart rate, the fight-or-flight reflex can increase the respiratory rate, but sudden changes outside the trauma window should prompt an alarm.
+A decrease in breathing rate can be associated with nerve damage or brain damage, while rapid breaths are often due to fractures of the rib cage preventing deep breaths or hypoxia due to low levels of oxygen reaching the cells.
 Deep and rapid breaths may indicate large volumes of fluid filling the lungs.

 PHYSICAL EXAM FINDINGS